30 DBA Interview Questions and How to Answer Them

-Companies rely on DBAs, or database administrators, to assist with managing the increasing amounts of data in today’s digital world.
-Some primary duties include integrating third-party software, migrating data to the cloud and correcting issues that arise during day to day activities.
+Companies rely on database administrators (DBAs) to help manage the increasing amounts of data in today’s digital world.
+Some primary duties include integrating third-party software, migrating data to the cloud and correcting issues that arise during day-to-day activities.
 During a DBA interview, employers want to determine if you can satisfy these tasks and help the organization run smoothly.

 In this article, you’ll discover what you need to prepare for your interview as well as DBA interview questions and examples.

 In a DBA interview, you are likely to be asked general questions you would get in other types of interviews to help potential employers get to know your personality and see if you are a good fit for their company.
 Here are some common questions you may be asked: